robbyritchy/supermarket-employee-management-system/readme.md/README.md

     design and fix these common issues.</p>
 <h1>Build and Run Instructions</h1>
 <p>The project runs on C#, Net 9.0 on Rider.
 Simply clone the
-project from GitHub directly, and it will run.</p>
+project from GitHub directly, and it will run.
+Or open directly in rider.</p>
 <h1>Required OOP Features</h1>
 <table>
     <thead>